The Daily Mail / Staircase: Reception

-Reviewing a performance on The Colbert Report, Guardian writer Hadley Freeman wrote that "The Daily Mail" was "a funny idea" but "barely touches its nigh on unmissable target".
-However, a 2020 Guardian article by Jazz Monroe named it the 39th best Radiohead song: "It’s irresistible, suggesting an unlikely kinship between Radiohead and the venerable pop cynic Randy Newman: musical-theatre flair weaponised against tabloid hysteria."
-The Stereogum writer Chris Deville said that "The Daily Mail" was "among Yorke’s most powerful piano rockers", and described "Staircase" as "like a Hot Chip song descending into purgatory (in the best way)".
+Reviewing a performance of "The Daily Mail" on The Colbert Report, the Guardian writer Hadley Freeman wrote that it was "a funny idea" but "barely touches its nigh-on unmissable target".
+In a 2020 Guardian article, Jazz Monroe named it the 39th-best Radiohead song, writing that while it would not fit The King of Limbs, "It's irresistible, suggesting an unlikely kinship between Radiohead and the venerable pop cynic Randy Newman: musical-theatre flair weaponised against tabloid hysteria."

+In 2021, the Stereogum writer Chris DeVille said "The Daily Mail" was "among Yorke's most powerful piano rockers" and described "Staircase" as "like a Hot Chip song descending into purgatory (in the best way)".
 He speculated that The King of Limbs would be a fan favourite had it included the songs along with "Supercollider" and "The Butcher", also released that year.